Jordan527/TSI-Ticketing-System/README.md

     - [x] High priority to a slack channel
 - [x] Create a `Dockerfile` and `docker-compose.yaml` for easy deployment of the system
 - [x] Monitor changes to the environment variables so that infrastructure can be managed between sessions
+- [ ] Change the S3 bucket ticket names to be more easily readable
+- [ ] Alter the `start.sh` file so that the flask app failing won't cause an infinite loop
+- [ ] Replace the use of environment variables to make secrets more secure
+- [ ] Host the system in a cloud service, rather than running locally
 - [ ] Create a lambda for the DLQ to notify an admin when a ticket is received

 <!-- See the [open issues](https://github.com/Jordan527/TSI-Ticketing-System/issues) for a full list of proposed features (and known issues). -->